 - Enumerator circles the option number to highlight the option selected (recommended as it can reduce field errors)

-- Blank space next to each code and enumerator ticks the right one (though this can lead to errors, as a random scratch of the pen may be misinterpreted as a tick)
+- Blank space next to each code and enumerator ticks the right one (though this can lead to errors, as random pen scratches may be misinterpreted as ticks)

-- Include a field at the top of every page for the unique identification number of the survey in case pages of the survey fall off
+- Include a field at the top of every page for the unique identification number of the survey in case pages of the survey become detached.

 - When formatting skip patterns in Word documents: